US general: US troops won't withdraw fron Syrian city of Manbij

 This means that US troops risk being caught up in Turkey's military push into northern Syria should Ankara follow through with a pledge to advance into the area.

-Gen. Joseph Votel, Commander of the United States Central Command said that withdrawing US forces from Manbij, is "not something we are looking into."
+Gen. Joseph Votel, commander of the United States Central Command, said that withdrawing US forces from Manbij is "not something we are looking into."

 Manbij is a key flashpoint in northern Syria -- located northeast of Aleppo and around 40 kilometers (25 miles) south of Jarabulus, which sits on the Syrian-Turkish border.